 The Flag of Bartholomew Roberts

-Henry Avery was the most successful pirate in his day if you only consider the loot, but if your focus is on the number of captured ships, then Bartholomew Roberts beats him by a mile.
+Henry Avery was the most successful pirate in his day if you only consider the loot, but if you focus on the number of captured ships, then Bartholomew Roberts beats him by a mile.

-Also known as Black Bart, he took in 400 ships over his three-year career that took him from Brazil to Newfoundland to the Caribbean and Africa.
-During this period, Black Bart used multiple flags.
+Also known as Black Bart, he took 400 ships over his three-year career from Brazil to Newfoundland to the Caribbean and Africa, using multiple flags.

-Black Bart was associated with the black flag with a white skeleton, a white pirate, and an hourglass between them.
-In historical pirate flags, he was the first to signal that the time was running out for his victims.
+Black Bart was associated with the black flag, which featured a white skeleton, a white pirate, and an hourglass between them.
+In historical pirate flags, he was the first to signal that time was running out for his victims.

 His most iconic flag, however, depicted him holding a sword and standing on two heads.
 Below him were the initials ABH and AMH.